hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 Example builders include VirtualBox, VMware, and Amazon EC2.
 Builders can be created and added to Packer in the form of plugins.

+Builders are responsible for creating machines and generating images from them for various platforms.
+For example, there are separate builders for EC2, VMware, VirtualBox, etc.
+Packer comes with many builders by default, and can also be extended to add new builders.

+To learn more about an individual builder, choose it from the sidebar.
+Each builder has its own configuration options and parameters.

 ### Provisioners

 Provisioners are components of Packer that install and configure software